Snowflake Connect: AI on January 27

 Characteristics of unstructured data

-Rich and Contextual: While lacking formal structure, unstructured data often contains rich, human-generated content that provides valuable context and qualitative information.
+• Rich and contextual content: While lacking formal structure, unstructured data often contains rich, human-generated content that provides valuable context and qualitative information.

 Key differences between structured, semi-structured and unstructured data